Toddler death: District health board hopes it will never happen again

-The district health board reprimanded because doctors were too slow to report the suspected abuse of a toddler who died of further injuries after he was discharged has said it is committed to making improvements to prevent it happening again.
+A district health board reprimanded after doctors failed to report suspected abuse of a toddler who later died has apologised to the child's family and says the tragedy has deeply affected staff.

 The Herald is unable to identify the DHB for legal reasons.

+In a statement provided to the Herald tonight, the DHB acknowledged its failings.

-"This was a tragic situation, and our sincere sympathies remain with the family and all others affected by the loss of this young child," said the DHB's chief executive.
+"This was a tragic situation, and our sincere sympathies remain with the family and all others affected by the loss of this young child," the DHB's chief executive said.

 "Such tragedies impact us deeply, including our staff who work hard to provide the right care to those who need it."